Yoav666s/dnd-wiki/collections/_rules/ability_scores.md

 - **[[Wisdom]]**, measuring perception and insight
 - **[[Charisma]]**, measuring force of personality

 Is a character muscle-bound and insightful?
 Brilliant and charming?
 Nimble and hardy?
-Ability scores define these qualities--a creature’s assets as well as weaknesses.
+Ability scores define these qualities--a creature's assets as well as weaknesses.
 The three main rolls of the game--the ability check, the saving throw, and the attack roll--rely on the six ability scores.
-The book’s introduction describes the basic rule behind these rolls: roll a d20, add an ability modifier derived from one of the six ability scores, and compare the total to a target number.
+The book's introduction describes the basic rule behind these rolls: roll a d20, add an ability modifier derived from one of the six ability scores, and compare the total to a target number.

 # Ability Scores and Modifiers
-Each of a creature’s abilities has a score, a number that defines the magnitude of that ability.
-An ability score is not just a measure of innate capabilities, but also encompasses a creature’s training and competence in activities related to that ability.
+Each of a creature's abilities has a score, a number that defines the magnitude of that ability.
+An ability score is not just a measure of innate capabilities, but also encompasses a creature's training and competence in activities related to that ability.

 A score of 10 or 11 is the normal human average, but adventurers and many monsters are a cut above average in most abilities.
 A score of 18 is the highest that a person usually reaches.
 Adventurers can have scores as high as 20, and monsters and divine beings can have scores as high as 30.